Would GM have done better in the 1960s and 1970s under Alfred Sloan?

 Even more provocatively, DECG50 suggested that “when smaller cars became a necessity for the more senior divisions after 1973, they would have been properly engineered as luxury models instead of ending up as badge engineered Novas.”

-GM struggled to find an alternative to size/price linkage
+GM struggled to replace size/price hierarchy

 As Geeber noted, one problem with this approach was that “the unique technology used by each version raised costs and decreased profitability (without having any real demonstrable positive effect on sales).
-The 1964 A-bodies addressed that issue – and sold far better than their predecessors.”
+The 1964 A-bodies addressed that issue โ€“ and sold far better than their predecessors.”

 1964 Chevrolet Chevelle